 - Use short (but informative) names for variables and have all related variables start with the same name.
-For example, the following might be a logical set of variable names for information relating to age. - age = the original data (in years) - age ct = age after centring by subtraction of the mean - age ctsq = quadratic term (age ct squared) - age c2 = age categorised into 2 categories (young vs old)
+For example, the following might be a logical set of variable names for information relating to the age of a dog. - age = the original data (in years) - age_ct = age after centring by subtraction of the mean - age_ctsq = quadratic term (age_ct squared) - age_c2 = age categorised into 2 categories (young vs old)

-- age c3 = age categorised into 3 categories. - Long names can often be shortened, but kept recognisable, by removing vowels (eg wtr cstrn as a short form for water cistern). - In some cases, adding a single letter prefix might help keep groups of variables together.
-For example, a series of bacteriological results might be named b\ecoli, b\cjejuni, b salm etc. - If the statistics program you use is 'case sensitive' (ie differentiates between 'd' and 'D'), use ONLY lower-case letters. - At some point you will want to prepare a master list of all variables with some very basic information.
+- age_c3 = age categorised into 3 categories. - Long names can often be shortened, but kept recognisable, by removing vowels (eg flrng as a short form for flooring). - In some cases, adding a single letter prefix might help keep groups of variables together.
+For example, a series of bacteriological results might be named b_ecoli, b_staphau, b_strepag etc. - If the statistics program you use is 'case sensitive' (ie differentiates between 'd' and 'D'), use ONLY lower-case letters. - At some point you will want to prepare a master list of all variables with some very basic information.
 It should be possible to have the statistical program prepare this listing (or one similar to it).